jl-martins/AuctionManager/README.md

 # AuctionManager
-Client-Server auction manager made for Distributed Systems' course
+Client-Server auction manager made for a Distributed Systems' course